mattbierner/atum/README.md

 breakpoints, event logging, and stepping are easily supported and can be enhanced to take advantage of Atum's unique features.

-A very simple debugger based on the Webkit inspector is included in Atum.
-This was designed mainly to support development.
-Future projects will focus on developing debuggers targeting Atum specifically.

 [amulet]: http://github.com/mattbierner/amulet